ntrezowan/the-plain/_posts/2018-07-12-installing-jenkins-on-tomcat.md

 **Configuring Publish Over SSH plugin**

 This plugin can be used to push code from Jenkins server to a remote application server using SSH protocol.
-For example, if you have your code hosted in a Jenkins server and you want to push the code automatically to an application servers, (appserver1) this plugin can do it for you.
+For example, if you have your code hosted in a Jenkins server (jenkinsserver1) and you want to push the code automatically to an application servers, (appserver1) this plugin can do it for you.
+Jenkins server: jenkins1
+Application server: app1
+Jenkins user: juser

 To install the plugin and configure the plugin for remote application server, do the following;

-1. Install the plugin;
-Go to `Manage Jenkins > Manage Plugins` and search for `publish orver ssh` and then install the plugin
+1. Go to `Manage Jenkins > Manage Plugins` and search for `publish orver ssh` and then install the plugin.

+2. Create an user, `juser` on both `jenkins1` and `app1`.

-2. Create ssh key in the Jenkins server;
+3. Create ssh key in the `jenkins1`;
 ```
 # ssh-keygen
 ```

-3. Copy the public key to an application server where you are hosting your application.
-If `appserver1` is the application server, then we will send the public key of Jenkins user in Jenkins server to sysA Jenkins user’s `./ssh` folder.
+3. Copy the public key to `./ssh` folder of `juser` in `app1` server;
 ```
-# ssh-copy-id -i id_rsa.pub jenkins@appserver1
+# ssh-copy-id -i id_rsa.pub juser@app1
 ```

-4. Login to `appserver1` using Jenkins user and check if it has the `authorized_keys` file;
+4. Login to `app1` as `juser` and check if it has the `authorized_keys` file;
 ```
-# ls -la /usr/Jenkins/.ssh/
+# ls -la /usr/juser/.ssh/
 total 4
--rw------- 1 jenkins jenkins 397 Oct  1 15:53 authorized_keys
+-rw------- 1 juser juser 397 Oct  1 15:53 authorized_keys
 ```

-5. Login to Jenkins server with jenkins user and check if `appserver1` info is listed in `known_hosts` file;
+5. Login to `jenkins1` server as `juser` and check if `app1` server info is listed in `known_hosts` file;
 ```
-cat /usr/Jenkins/.ssh/known_hosts | grep system
+cat /usr/juser/.ssh/known_hosts | grep system
 ```

-6. Login to Jenkins GUI, and go to `Manage Jenkins > Configure System`.
-In the Publish over SSH section, add the following;
+6. Login to `jenkins1` GUI, and go to `Manage Jenkins > Configure System`.
+In the `Publish over SSH` section, add the following;
 ```
-Path to key=/usr/Jenkins/.ssh/id_rsa
+Path to key=/usr/juser/.ssh/id_rsa
 SSH Servers
 Name=system
 Hostname=system.example.com
-Username=Jenkins
+Username=juser
 ```
 Click on Test Configuration and it should yield `Success`.
-If not, verify that `jenkins` user of Jenkins server can ssh to system without password.
+If not, verify that `juser` user of `jenkins1` can ssh to system without password.

 ---